 - Step.
 Go to the Pinterest Help Center Contact page and select the issue (Appeal =>> Account Suspension).

-Note: if you received an email notification from Pinterest about the penalty, most probably you will find in it that your account was suspended.
+Note: if you received an email notification about the penalty, most probably you will find in it that your account was suspended.
 If your site was blocked, you should also know because that’s what all your pins will be showing if you try to open them.

 - Step.
 Wait 1-2 business days (Pinterest doesn’t reply on weekends) to get some feedback.